Trail Blazers vs. Grizzlies Player Props Betting Odds

 |3PM

-- Sharpe has dished out 2.3 assists per game, which is 2.2 less than Friday's over/under.

-- Sharpe averages 2.3 made three-pointers, which is less than his over/under on Friday (2.5).
+- Sharpe has knocked down 2.3 three-pointers per game, which is less than his over/under in Sunday's game (2.5).

 Get Sharpe gear at Fanatics!